rzqx-scala/formed/docs/src/readme.md

 UrlForm.fromChain(checkout.asFormData)
 ```

-## Typeclasses
+## Customization

-Define an encoder for a new type by converting it into a string:
+Define an encoder for a new type by converting it into a string inside `contramap`:
 ```scala mdoc
 import io.github.rzqx.formed.FormEncoder
 import cats.implicits._